SwiftGL/swiftgl.github.io/learn/01-transformations.md

 ## Matrices

 Now that we've discussed almost all there is to vectors it is time to enter the matrix!
 A matrix is basically a rectangular array of numbers, symbols and/or expressions.
-Each individual item in a matrix is called an element of the matrix.
+Each individual item in a matrix is called an <span><mark>element</mark></span> of the matrix.
 An example of a 2x3 matrix is shown below:

 $$
 \begin{bmatrix} 1 & 2 & 3 \\ 4 & 5 & 6 \end{bmatrix}
 $$

-Matrices are indexed by (i,j) where i is the row and j is the column, that is why the above matrix is called a 2x3 matrix (3 columns and 2 rows, also known as the dimensions of the matrix).
+Matrices are indexed by (i,j) where i is the row and j is the column, that is why the above matrix is called a 2x3 matrix (3 columns and 2 rows, also known as the <span><mark>dimensions</mark></span> of the matrix).
 This is the opposite of what you're used to when indexing 2D graphs as (x,y).
 To retrieve the value 4 we would index it as (2,1) (second row, first column).

 Matrices are basically nothing more than that, just rectangular arrays of mathematical expressions.
 They do have a very nice set of mathematical properties and just like vectors we can define several operations on matrices, namely: addition, subtraction and multiplication.